yghlc/lingcaohuang/_pages/about.md

 <!--- especially  focusing on the frozen ground in Tibet and circumpolar regions.
 --->
 ### Experience:
 I obtained my B.Eng and M.Eng degrees in remote sensing and photogrammetry from Wuhan University, and then worked as a laboratory assistant at Xiamen University of Technology for over two years.
 I received my Ph.D. in Earth and Atmospheric Sciences from CUHK in 2019 and worked as a Postdoc for a short period.
-From 2020 to 2022, I was awarded a CIRES Visiting Fellowship and worked as a postdoctoral associate at the University of Colorado Boulder.
-I also worked with some professors and scientists within PermafrostNet in Canada and spent five months at the University of Victoria before joining CUHK in 2023.
+From October 2020 to February 2023, I was awarded a CIRES Visiting Fellowship and worked as a postdoctoral associate at the University of Colorado Boulder.
+I also worked with some professors and scientists within PermafrostNet in Canada from March to July 2023 at the University of Victoria.
+I worked as a Research Assistant Professor and taught a remote sensing course at the Institute of Space and Earth Information Science, CUHK from August 2023 to August 2026.

 <!---how many papers did I published? mentioned award?--->